 - Technically robust – operating and processing costs and parameters known, resource/mill reconciliation performance well understood

-- Minimal incremental capital – all major capital works associated with the exiting mine are complete with only incremental TSF lifts remaining
+- Minimal incremental capital – all major capital works associated with the exiting mine are complete with only incremental TSF lifts remaining to be constructed

-- Mineral Resources of 3.0 million ounces including 1.61 million ounces of Ore Reserves with a grade of 1.10g/t Au
+- At 30 June 2020, Mineral Resources totalling 3.0 million ounces have been delineated including 1.61 million ounces of Ore Reserves with a grade of 1.10g/t Au

-- Potential to extend current six-year mine plan through near mine exploration and inclusion of known Resources and Reserves into the mine plan
+- Potential to extend current seven-year mine plan through near mine exploration and inclusion of known Resources and Reserves into the mine plan

 - Delivering significant value to Perseus’s shareholders from strong ongoing cash flows